eaglesky/CodingPractices/AlgorithmsReview.md

     This algorithm can be easily extended to implement Ceiling and Floor methods.
 Remember the inductive proof from the root.
 * Others
   - [Others] Find Depth.
 (Algorithms* and implementations*).

+## Graph
+### Knowledge(to be completed)
+* Representations(Refer to CTCI)
+  * Adjacency list.
+V(number of Vertices) + E(number of edges) space for directed graph, or V + 2E for undirected graph.
+This is usually the preferred representation.
+Works well when accessing the neighbors is frequent.
+For fast edge lookup, just use hashset of integers(instead of list) as the element of arrays in the Graph class(Refer to the implementation of adjacency list in Robert's Algorithms).
+The list can be implemented with a HashMap or ArrayList.
+The former works better if the graph is sparse and  it doesn't require initializing each element.
+However need to know that when creating the map, if the graph is directed, the node without outbounding edges will not be inserted.
+So when getting the adjacent elements of a node, first check if the corresponding adjacency list in the map is null!
+  * Adjacency matrix.
+V*V space.
+Fast for edge lookup, easier to represent weights, but usually takes more space than adjacency list.
+And has no way to represent parallel edges.
+* Traversal.
+Don't forget null input node and loops!
+Also note that the following pseudocode only implements traversing from one node.
+If the graph is not connected, then DFS and BFS below must be called for each node!
+The following template is just used for implementation.
+Think about the problem itself when considering the algorithm -- like what parameters to use in the recursive functions and what they do in each recursion.
+  * DFS.
+Can be used for counting the number of connected components in a graph, check if two vertices are connected, etc. Implemented recursively.
+Iterative solution usually uses a stack(of actual element or iterator of lists of elements.
+Often used as step-by-step backtracking and implementing iterators.
+E.g. [Leetcode]Flatten Nested List Iterator).
+And a map of node to its parent can be created while traversing to retrieve the paths.